 - Chevron B45 [45-78-04] (Jim Crawford): New to Fred Opert Racing for North American Formula Atlantic as a second car.
 Used as a spare by Keke Rosberg and as his race car at Lime Rock.
 Also raced by Eje Elgh and by Arturo Merzario at Trois-Rivières.
 Raced by Rosberg at Macau in November 1978.
 Then sold to Mike Peers and entered in the revived British series for Jim Crawford in 1979, winning five races and finishing second in the championship.
 Fitted with a BDX engine for 1980 and run by Plygrange Racing for Crawford in the F2 class of the Aurora series.
 Stayed with Plygrange for 1981 when raced by Vin Malkie (Northwich, Cheshire) in libre racing.
 Reappeared in 1983 when raced by Duncan Gray in the British Formula Atlantic series.
 It was entered by Peers himself in libre in 1984.
 Then to Steve Raine for Sprints, co-driven by Robin Boucher, and then hired to Bob Fearnley's RK Racing for Tiff Needell to drive in a pair of races in India in early 1985.
 Then reportedly to Stuart Ridge for 1986.
 To John Lloyd then to Simon Hadfield (Shepshed, Leicestershire) but damaged in an accident at Mallory Park.
 Restored with original Excita condoms bodywork and sold in 1998 to Jeff Wright, a Scotsman then living in Canada.
 Still with Wright (Wilmington, NC) in 2014 and raced regularly in vintage racing.

 - March 782 (Phil Dowsett): Alex Ribeiro's Hart-engined car at Thruxton 27 Mar 1978 and presumably all season.
 Hired by Wolfgang Locher for Hockenheim 26 Sep.
-To Phil Dowsett for Formula Atlantic in 1979 and converted to 79B spec.
-To Dave Hoban in 1982 and retained until 1984.
+To Phil Dowsett (Maldon, Essex) for British Formula Atlantic in 1979, converted to 79B specification and supported by Pinch Plant and Martin the Newsagent.
+Retained by Dowsett for 1980, then unraced in 1981.
+Advertised by Dowset as a 782/79B in September 1981.
+To Dave Hoban (Horncastle, Lincolnshire) for British Formula Atlantic in 1982, then retained for libre racing in 1983 and in 1984.

 - March 782 [2-2] (Paul Smith): After Paul Smith wrecked his ex-Toleman March 782-2 at Mallory Park in March 1979, he built up a new car using a tub fabricated by Mo Gomm.
 As the "782-2" plate remained on the original tub, and this was later repaired, this Gomm-built car is regarded here as a new car 'PS1'.
 Used by Smith in Formula Atlantic and F2 in 1979 and 1980.
 Sold together with 782-2 to Bernard Tilanus "in the autumn of 1981" and shipped to South Africa, where Tilanus used 'PS1' in South African racing.
 Subsequent history unknown.